microsoft/microsoft-ui-xaml-specs/webview/WebView2_spec.md

 # Remarks

-// This API may ship before the WinRT CoreWebView object is included, meaning functionality of the Webview2 will be limited to the APIs included on this object.
+This API may ship before the WinRT CoreWebView2 object is included, meaning functionality of the Webview2 will be limited to the APIs included on this object.

 # API Notes